 Families have a ton of ways to gather, and most of them are perfect opportunities for photos.
 A birthday party?
 Your grandpa might be wearing a party hat you’ll want to remember.
 Family reunions?
 When’s the last time you saw your cousin Rebecca take a shot of tequila and start using cornbread as finger puppets?
 Adoption finalizations that welcome a new and adored person into the fold and that retirement party for your uncle to celebrate his transition into painting lawn gnomes full-time are all great opportunities to capture family memories.

 • No matchy-matchy, please.
-I promise, if you wear something that you feel great and can move around easily in, the photos will turn out much better.
+I promise, if you wear something that makes you feel like your best self and can move around easily in, the photos will turn out much better than if you forced your family into identical itchy new whites and khakis.
 Avoid logos unless you’ve nabbed a lucrative sponsorship deal.
-Mid-tone colors photograph best.
-The eye is naturally drawn to the lightest part of a photograph, so avoid very light colors like white if they’re not layered under something else.
-Unless, of course, you’re a newborn and it’s an onesie.
-Speaking of – solid colored onesies and blankets are great to have on hand for a newborn session.
+Solid colored onesies and blankets are great to have on hand for a newborn session.
+Most importantly, dress for the weather and layer for warmth or you'll never hear the end of it from your kids or your partner.

 • For a family session with kids, I recommend not making a big deal beforehand.
 The session goes much smoother if the kids feel like themselves, without a lot of pressure.
 They have messy hair?
 Who doesn’t?
-I’d rather see a big, authentic smile than a perfectly straight part.
-Avoid practicing posing or smiling – our number one goal is to keep the session positive and carefree.
+I’d rather see a big, genuine laugh than a perfectly straight part.
+If you want your child to smile then do something that you know will make them smile.
+Our number one goal is to keep the session positive and carefree.
 That’s really when everyone looks their best.

-• I would recommend holding off on incentivizing for motivation unless it’s the very end of the session.
-When a cookie is offered in exchange for a behavior, it tends to put it in the kid’s mind that what we’re doing isn’t fun.
+• Hold off incentivizing for motivation unless it’s the very end of the session.
+When a treat or reward is offered in exchange for a behavior, it tends to put it in the kid’s mind that what we’re doing isn’t fun.
 And it is!

 Yes, I would be happy to travel anywhere in the world to capture your family.
 Take me on vacation!
 I can create a custom quote for you based on your location.
 If I happen to be in your area for another assignment, it could be as easy as paying mileage for my drive to you or covering the cost of one night’s accommodation.

-Travel and weekend bookings require a $200 non-refundable retainer, in addition to any travel costs, to reserve a specific date.
+Travel sessions require a $200 non-refundable retainer in addition to any travel costs to reserve a specific date.
 Events require half of the pre-tax total as a non-refundable retainer.
 The rest of the payment is due before, or on the day of your session.
 Payment by either check or the payment app Venmo is preferred.
-My Venmo handle is @Jennifer-Jimenez-1.
+My Venmo handle is @photojj.
 Credit card payments are accepted and subject to a 4% transaction fee.
 Sales tax is applicable to WA state residents.

 I prefer to schedule when the light is best in our chosen location, when your kids are in their highest spirits, or when you normally do the family activity you’d like documented (bath time, story-telling, breakfast-making).
-If the session is going to be happening primarily outside, I ask that we schedule for early morning or a few hours before sunset.
+If the session is going to be happening primarily outside, let's aim for early morning or a few hours before sunset.

 You will receive downloadable, JPG image files via your online gallery that are 300 dpi (print resolution) and approximately 8”x12” in size.
-With your personal usage rights, you may make prints through the consumer printer of your choice, but I can only speak for the quality of prints and enlargements made through my professional lab, which is connected to your gallery.
-You are guaranteed access to your gallery for at least 90 days following its launch.
+With your personal usage rights, you may make prints through the consumer printer of your choice but I can only vouch for the quality of prints and enlargements made through my professional lab, which is connected to your gallery.
+Turnaround time varies depending on the time of year but is typically 3-4 weeks.
+If you need the images earlier, I offer a one-week rush turnaround for an additional $150.
+You are guaranteed access to your gallery for at least 90 days.
 Requests to re-activate an archived gallery will be subject to an additional fee.